virvihuta/vhgrad-framework/README.md

 ### 1. Micrograd (done)

-* Similar reproduction of Karpathy’s Micrograd with some other differences.
+* Similar reproduction of Karpathy’s Micrograd with some small differences.
 * Implements a scalar-based autograd engine with:

   * `Value` class (forward/backward)